 Public Health Job Outlook

 The employment outlook for public health professionals varies by career track.
-While employment of occupational health and safety specialists is projected to grow more slowly than average, jobs for health educators and community health workers is expected to grow much faster than average.
-Employment of environmental health inspectors is likely to experience healthy growth, while jobs for epidemiologists will grow slowly.
+While employment of occupational health and safety specialists is projected to grow at a rate of 7%, on-pace with the national average for all professions, jobs for health educators and community health workers is expected to grow much faster than average, with a projected growth rate of 17% for the ten-year period leading up to 2030.
+The job growth rate for epidemiologists is nearly double that for the same timeframe, with the number of jobs expected to increase by 30%.
 Learn more by visiting the pages for specific public health careers below.

 Public Health Jobs & Job Description